Best Guide to E-Commerce App Development Services in 2025

 Extra Features for Personal Touches

-Smart Suggestions: Show shoppers items they might like based on what they’ve looked at before.
+Smart Suggestions: Display items that shoppers might like based on their previous browsing history.
 We call this “personalization.”

-Wishlist: Let people save items they like in a list to buy later.
+Wishlist: Allow users to save items they like in a list to purchase later.

-Order Tracking: Allow users to track their orders so they know when their items will arrive.
+Order Tracking: Enable users to track their orders, allowing them to know when their items will arrive.

 Notifications: Send reminders about sales or when items in their wishlist are on sale.